 Last updated 11 July 2025

-The Procurement Act 2023 has created a new form of commercial agreement called dynamic markets, which provide new flexibilities and opportunities to public sector buyers.
+The Procurement Act 2023 has created a new form of commercial agreement called dynamic markets.
+These agreements provide new flexibilities and opportunities to public sector buyers.

 This article breaks down what a dynamic market is, how it benefits you as a buyer and how it differs from other forms of agreements.